zachncurry/zachncurry/README.md

 - 💬 Ask me about ...
 Program Management & Operations
 - 📫 How to reach me: ...
 LinkedIn
 - 😄 Pronouns: ...
 He, Him
 - ⚡ Fun fact: ...
-I have worked on Cruise Ships, I love coffee ☕, and bench 225+lbs because I love the gym!
+I have worked on Cruise Ships, I love coffee ☕, and bench 225+ lbs

 ## Certifications
 <div>